Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Standard Auctions and Revenue Equivalence

 \section{Standard Auctions and Revenue Equivalence}

-\pdfoutput=1 In this section, we move beyond first-price auctions and generalize our results to anonymous standard auctions with reserve prices.
+In this section, we move beyond first-price auctions and generalize our results to anonymous standard auctions with reserve prices.
 An auction $\A = (Q, M)$, with allocation rule $Q: \R_{\geq 0}^n \to [0,1]^n$, payment rule $M: \R_{\geq 0}^n \to \R_{\geq 0}^n$ and reserve price $r$, is called an \emph{anonymous standard auction} if the following conditions are satisfied: \begin{itemize} \item \emph{Highest bidder wins.} When the buyers bid $(b_1, \dots, b_n)$, the allocation received by buyer $i$ is given by $Q_i(b_1, \dots, b_n) = \mathds{1}(b_i \geq r, b_i \geq b_j\ \forall j \in [n])$, for all $i \in [n]$. \item \emph{Anonymity.} The payments made by a buyer do not depend on the identity of the buyer.
 More formally, if the buyers bid $(b_1, \dots, b_n)$, then for any permutation $\pi$ of $[n]$ and buyer $i \in [n]$, we have $M_i(b_1, \dots, b_n) = M_{\pi(i)}(b_{\pi(1)}, \dots, b_{\pi(n)})$, i.e., the payment made by the $i$th buyer before the bids are permuted equals the payment made by the bidder $\pi(i)$ after the bids have been permuted. \end{itemize}

-\begin{remark} As in our definition of SFPE, we are using an infeasible tie-breaking rule which allocates the entire good to every highest bidder.
-As with SFPE, ties are a zero-probability event under our value-pacing-based equilibria, and our results hold for arbitrary tie-breaking rules. \end{remark}
+As in our definition of SFPE, we are using an infeasible tie-breaking rule which allocates the entire good to every highest bidder.
+As with SFPE, ties are a zero-probability event under our value-pacing-based equilibria, and our results hold for arbitrary tie-breaking rules.

 For consistency of notation, we will modify the above notation slightly to better match the one used in previous sections.
 Exploiting the anonymity of auction $\A$, we will denote the payment made by a buyer who bids $b$, when the other $n-1$ buyers bid $\{b_i\}_{i=1}^{n-1}$, by $M\left(b, \{b_i\}_{i=1}^{n-1}\right)$, i.e., we use the first argument for the bid of the buyer under consideration and the other arguments for the competitors' bids.
-Also, as the reserve price completely determines the allocation rule of a standard auction, in the rest of the section, we will omit the allocation rule while discussing anonymous standard auctions.
+Also, as the reserve price completely determines the allocation rule of a standard auction, in the rest of the section, we will omit the allocation rule while discussing anonymous standard auctions and represent them as a tuple $\A = (r,M)$ of reserve price and payment rule.